Saikarthik-Ramakrishnan/ca-fpga-engine/software_prototype/parallelism_ladder/README.md

 # Parallelism Ladder

-Same exact CA update rule as the console (Conway's Life, B3/S23, toroidal wraparound), run across five different substrates — from the way you'd naively write it as a beginner up to genuine multi-core execution.
+Same exact CA update rule as the console (Conway's Life, B3/S23, toroidal wraparound), run across five different substrates.
 I built this before touching Verilog because I wanted a real answer, with numbers, to a question I kept hand-waving past: what does "parallel" actually mean in software, and where does it fall short of what the FPGA fabric is going